Attack on Titan (TV series): Season 2 and compilation film

 A second season of the anime series was announced on the opening day of the first theatrical film, which was originally set to be released in 2016.
-It was then confirmed in the January 2017 issue of the Bessatsu Shōnen Magazine that the second season would premiere in April 2017.
 Masashi Koizuka directed the second season, with Araki acting as chief director.
 It ran for 12 episodes from April 1 to June 17, 2017, on MBS and other television networks.
 A third compilation film recapping the events of the anime series' second season, titled Attack on Titan: The Roar of Awakening (劇場版「進撃の巨人」Season 2 ～覚醒の咆哮～, Gekijō-ban Shingeki no Kyojin Shīzun Tsū Kakusei no Hōkō), was released on January 13, 2018.

 The season premiere was simulcast on Funimation, Crunchyroll, and the former's VRV channel at 10:30 AM EST. Funimation and Crunchyroll streamed the entire second season on their respective websites, while Adult Swim's Toonami aired a dubbed version.
 It was also announced that the second season of Attack on Titan would premiere on Toonami on April 29.
 It was subsequently announced on April 3 that the second season would premiere one week earlier, on April 22 instead.
 Madman Entertainment streamed the season in Australia and New Zealand on AnimeLab.
 The home media release was handled by Sony Pictures in the UK.